haradatm/nlp/rnnlm/README.md

 ### Description

-This example code is a recurrent net for language modeling using three kinds of approaches, `Simple LSTM`, `NStep LSTM`.
+This example code is a recurrent net for language modeling using three kinds of approaches, `BPTT (back-propagation through time) LSTM`, `NStep LSTM`.

 ### Dependencies
 - python 3.6